gpdmartins/Projects/README.md

 **Limit Calculator** - Ask the user to enter f(x) and the limit value, then return the value of the limit statement *Optional: Make the calculator capable of supporting infinite limits.*

 **Fast Exponentiation** - Ask the user to enter 2 integers a and b and output a^b (i.e. pow(a,b)) in O(lg n) time complexity.

+**Random Dice** - Ask the user to enter a minimal and maximum values, them show a random number between them.
+DONE

 Classic Algorithms
 -----------------